tryauuum/my-salt/README.md

 * to keep everything easy to install, pillar is not used. due to that, code somewhat sucks
 * again, to keep everything easy to install, no node roles or categories exist. because assining roles/categories to machines complicates installation
-* installation guide assumes that only one operating system exists (ubuntu 20.04)